Carnival of Souls: Plot

-When she returns to her lodgings Mary meets a creepy man, John, the only other lodger, who wants to become better acquainted.
-Mary however, retreats as she is not interested.
-That night, she becomes upset when she sees The Man downstairs and retreats to her room.
-John brings her coffee and a bottle of whiskey at breakfast time before she goes shopping.
-Mary begins experiencing terrifying interludes when she becomes invisible and inaudible to the rest of the world, as if she simply were not there.
-When The Man appears briefly in front of her in a park, she flees, into the nearby arms of a Dr. Samuels.
-He tries to help her in his nearby office, acknowledging he is not a psychiatrist.

-Mary's new employer, the minister, is put off when she declines a reception to meet the congregation.
-When she practices for the first time, she finds herself shifting from a hymn to eerie music.
-In a trance, she sees The Man and other ghouls dancing at the pavilion.
-The minister, hearing the strange music, denounces it as sacrilege and insists upon her resignation.
+Mary continues experiencing visions of The Man and also rejects the repeated advances of John, a neighboring lodger.
+Mary goes to the pavilion by herself to investigate but does not find anything.
+Later, Mary begins experiencing terrifying interludes when she becomes invisible and inaudible to the rest of the world, as if she were not there.
+During one of these episodes, Mary meets Dr. Samuels, who offers to help her while acknowledging he is not a psychiatrist.
+Mary returns to the church by herself to practice the organ and finds herself shifting from a hymn to eerie music.
+In a trance, she sees visions of The Man and other ghouls dancing at the pavilion.
+The minister, hearing the strange music, denounces it as sacrilege and insists that Mary resign.

-Mary had agreed to meet John after church and they go to a bar.
-Terrified of being alone with her nightmares, Mary says she wants John's company.
-When they return home, he is invited to her bedroom door.
-John tries to convince Mary to let him stay the night, but she walks away, apparently uninterested.
-Nevertheless, he follows her to her bedroom, where she sees The Man in the mirror.
-Frightened, she tells John what has been happening to her.
-He leaves, believing she is losing her mind.

-After going back to Samuels' office, Mary believes she has to go to the pavilion.
-However, Mary is confronted by The Man and his fellow ghouls.
-She tries frantically to escape, boarding a bus to leave town, only to find that all the passengers are ghouls.

-It is just a nightmare; she awakens in her car.
-In the end, she is drawn back to the pavilion, where she finds her tormentors dancing, a pale version of herself paired with The Man.
-When she runs away, the ghouls chase her onto the beach.
-She collapses as they close in.
+That night, Mary accompanies John to a bar.
+Terrified of being alone with her nightmares, Mary tells John she wants his company.
+When they return home, John tries to convince Mary to let him stay the night; however, Mary becomes hysterical when she sees The Man in the mirror.
+John leaves, believing Mary to be insane.
+The following morning, Mary returns to the pavilion where she encounters The Man and his fellow ghouls.
+She tries frantically to escape, but the locals do not acknowledge her and she only encounters more ghouls until she wakes up, revealing the previous scene to be merely a nightmare.
+She is later drawn back to the pavilion once again, where she finds the ghouls dancing, with a ghoul version of herself paired with The Man.
+She tries to run away but is chased by the ghouls onto the beach, where she collapses as they close in.

-The following day, Samuels, the minister, and police go to the pavilion to look for Mary.
-They find her footprints in the sand and they end abruptly in a complex group of prints.
-Back in Kansas, the girls' car is pulled from the river.
-Mary's body is in the front seat alongside the other two women.
-She was apparently dead all along.
+The following day, Dr. Samuels, the minister, and the police go to the pavilion to look for Mary.
+They find her footprints but note that she has otherwise vanished.
+Back in Kansas, the submerged car is finally pulled from the river.
+Mary's body is seen in the front seat alongside the other two women.